idealparable/BibleQ/DidLazarusWriteJohn.md

 We create our own problem.

-And the topic might seem irrelevant at first, but I happened to have focused on more obviously relevant topics for a long time enough to know instantly some key ones it does touch on (mentioned briefly in intro; I'll explain later below).
+And the topic might seem irrelevant at first, but I happened to have focused on more obviously relevant topics for a long time enough to know instantly some key ones it does touch on.

 In any case, I find that most likely, following what we could call the Columbo rule, most likely the way we'll answer questions *accurately* (as we should) is by a thorough investigation, and most likely, some things that might seem trivial will most likely turn out not to be, and the only way to be sure is to check.